PLP-MERN-Stack-Development/testing-and-debugging-ensuring-mern-app-reliability-joan-ouma/README.md

 # Testing and Debugging MERN Applications

-This assignment focuses on implementing comprehensive testing strategies for a MERN stack application, including unit testing, integration testing, and end-to-end testing, along with debugging techniques.
+This project focuses on implementing comprehensive testing strategies for a MERN stack application, including unit testing, integration testing, and end-to-end testing, along with debugging techniques.

-## Assignment Overview

-You will:
-1. Set up testing environments for both client and server
-2. Write unit tests for React components and server functions
-3. Implement integration tests for API endpoints
-4. Create end-to-end tests for critical user flows
-5. Apply debugging techniques for common MERN stack issues

 ## Project Structure